emard/esp32blesynscan/micropython/README.md

 track position without loosing counts.

-Fine tune counts per revolution. turning both axes for 180° should point to the same point as 0°.
+Fine tune counts per revolution.
+Turning both axes for 180° should point to the same object as 0°.

 Fake version number for synscan to avoid using long X-commands.